Marko2155/SwitchTest/README.md

 # SwitchTest
-Just to look for any bugs in the Switch browser that could lead to Homebrew.
+Just a test to look for any browser bugs in the Switch which could lead to mods.